DylanPatel401/WattWise/README.md

 # WattWise
-A website where you can upload your CMP/electricity data and visualize/analyze it
+A website where you can upload your CMP/electricity data and it will predict future useage